Sasha Allen: 2000s

 She was cast in the cult film Camp (2003) starring as "Dee."
 Allen was spotlighted on VH1's Born to Diva, a pre-American Idol talent reality TV show highlighting her talent.

 She has performed on world tours and platinum albums of several performers, including Christina Aguilera's Back to Basics Tour and resulting DVD (Back to Basics: Live and Down Under), John Legend's album Once Again, and Kenny "Babyface" Edmonds' album Playlist.
 Allen was also the feature vocalist on Babyface's "Playlist" World Tour, singing the classic hits with Babyface that he wrote and produced for Whitney Houston, Toni Braxton, Madonna, and others.
 Sasha has also toured with Alicia Keys, Leona Lewis, and John Legend, performed with Usher and David Bowie, and recorded with Celine Dion.
 Allen's television work as a vocalist with musical director Rickey Minor garnered her performances with Jessica Simpson, Patti LaBelle, Yolanda Adams, Fantasia, and Clint Black.

 Allen's music showcases her love for rock, soul and R&B. Her first single, "Let's Fly Away", was released on July 4, 2008, and the follow-up, a cover of Joan Osborne's "One Of Us", was released in September 2008.
 The remix for "Let's Fly Away", produced by Rob Lewis and TrakFire Productions climbed the dance charts.

+From March 2009 to March 2010, she starred as Dionne in the Broadway revival of Hair at the Al Hirschfeld Theatre.
+She stayed with the production when it transferred to London's West End at the Gielgud Theatre from April to September 2010.